Real-time tracking of recent pathogen evolution

 Making use of biological specimens preserved in natural history and pathology collections to understand recent pathogen evolution is not a new idea.
 Some labs have already obtained stunning successes with this respect, e.g. Jeff Taubenberger working on 1918 influenza or Mike Worobey on early HIV-1 cases.
 Yet, this amazing resource is still very rarely used.

-We are disease ecologists and evolutionary biologists working at the Robert Koch Institute (RKI) in the Leendertz Lab and we are interested in zoonotic emergence.
+We are disease ecologists and evolutionary biologists interested in zoonotic emergence working at the Robert Koch Institute (RKI) and Helmoltz Institute for One Health.
 To study this phenomenon, we usually collect information on infectious agents in contemporary wild animals, particularly at human/wildlife interfaces in sub-Saharan Africa.
 These comparative approaches are powerful but we felt more than once that our projects would have benefited greatly from adding information gleaned from historical specimens.

 A couple of years back, our dream came true and we were able to set up an ancient DNA lab, here at RKI.
 Since then, we have started a number of projects and collaborations that explicitly build on the use of ancient samples.
 This little webpage will tell you more about this aspect of our work.